FREE Case Review (866) 588-0600

 Can Ziploc Bags be Recycled?

 According to SC Johnson, Ziploc Bags can be recycled [2].
-However, most curbside recycling programs do not accept plastic bags, so they need to be dropped off at grocery stores or other retailers with specific plastic bag recycling programs.
-If you put Ziploc Bags in your curbside recycling bin, they can clog recycling facility machines and actually hinder the recycling process.
+However, most curbside recycling programs do not accept plastic bags, so they must be dropped off at grocery stores or other retailers with specific plastic bag recycling programs.

 FAQs